sideeffects/GameDevelopmentToolset/README.md

 #Game Development Toolset

 This is a series of tools geared towards assisting Houdini users with a variety of tasks for game development.
 The older version of this repository focused on just the shelf.
-Now this is an all-inclusive toolset that spans the shelf, digital assets, and custom desktops.
+Now this is an all-inclusive toolset that spans the shelf, digital assets, custom desktops and scripts.

 If you'd like more information, please check out the [wiki](https://github.com/sideeffects/GameDevelopmentToolset/wiki)!